sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 </pre>

 - *namespace* is required.
-It specifies the Kubernetes namespace for which the corresponding OpenSearch Dashboards-tenant space and access controls are removed.
+It specifies the Kubernetes namespace for which the corresponding OpenSearch Dashboard-tenant space and access controls are removed.
-- *tenant* specifies the SAS Viya tenant for which the corresponding OpenSearch Dashboards-tenant space and access controls are removed.
+- *tenant* specifies the SAS Viya tenant for which the corresponding OpenSearch Dashboard-tenant space and access controls are removed.

-As with the `onboard.sh` script, the OpenSearch Dashboards-tenant space name is a combination of the namespace name and the SAS Viya tenant name (if used).
-For example, if you ran the script and specified only `--namespace mynamespace`, the script would remove the OpenSearch Dashboards-tenant space named `mynamespace`.
+As with the `onboard.sh` script, the OpenSearch Dashboard-tenant space name is a combination of the namespace name and the SAS Viya tenant name (if used).
+For example, if you ran the script and specified only `--namespace mynamespace`, the script would remove the OpenSearch Dashboard-tenant space named `mynamespace`.
 If you ran the script and specified
-`--namespace mynamespace --tenant mytenant1`, the script would remove the OpenSearch Dashboards-tenant space named `mynamespace_mytenant1`.
+`--namespace mynamespace --tenant mytenant1`, the script would remove the OpenSearch Dashboard-tenant space named `mynamespace_mytenant1`.

 ## Managing User Accounts for Restricted Access

 ### Introduction

-You can create or delete OpenSearch Dashboards accounts that have access to only the log messages and OpenSearch Dashboards-tenant space associated with a specified namespace or SAS Viya tenant.
+You can create or delete OpenSearch accounts that have access to only the log messages and OpenSearch Dashboard-tenant spaces associated with a specified namespace or SAS Viya tenant.

 ### Creating User Accounts
-After you run the `onboard.sh` to implement access controls for the OpenSearch Dashboards-tenant space, you can run the  `logging/bin/user.sh` script to create user accounts that are bound by these access controls.
+After you run the `onboard.sh` to implement access controls for the OpenSearch Dashboard-tenant space, you can run the  `logging/bin/user.sh` script to create user accounts that are bound by these access controls.